-From the UN Sustainable Development Goals to targeted initiatives for energy transformation, resilient food systems, and participatory urban planning, success in development now demands unprecedented forms of integration, collaboration, and partnership.
-National governments, multilateral organizations, NGOs, and businesses are testing each other’s capacity to work together in new ways.
+Success in development now demands unprecedented forms of integration, collaboration, and partnership—whether the goal is crafting a regional development strategy; launching and sustaining sector initiatives for energy transformation, resilient food systems, or social protection; or resolving local conflicts over development projects.
+Governments, multilateral organizations, NGOs, businesses, and communities are testing each other’s capacity to work together in new ways.
 But even as they seek to leverage each other’s resources and define common goals, they often struggle to reconcile different views.
-These differences are particularly pronounced in fragile and post-conflict countries.
-Stakeholders in any peacebuilding initiative must not only come together on specific objectives, but also address each other’s perceptions and experiences of the underlying societal and political causes of conflict.
+These differences are particularly pronounced in fragile and post-conflict countries, where peacebuilding actors must not only come together on specific objectives, but also address each other’s perceptions and experiences of the underlying conflict.

-CBI is a leader in building development partnerships, resolving conflicts, and strengthening collaboration capability within and across development organizations.
-Our mediators bring broad and deep understanding of global development and peacebuilding issues, as well as extensive expertise in cross-cultural facilitation and training.
+CBI leads the way in building development partnerships, preventing and resolving conflicts, and strengthening collaboration capability within and across development organizations.
+Our mediators draw from broad and deep understanding of global development and peacebuilding issues, as well as extensive expertise in cross-cultural facilitation and training.
 Our approach includes:

-Whether working with oil companies and communities affected by their operations, national social protection agencies and non-government stakeholders, or multilateral partnerships at the global level, CBI's work supports effective collaboration to meet complex development challenges.
+Whether working with multinational companies and communities affected by their operations, national agencies and non-government stakeholders, or multilateral partnerships at the global level, CBI's work supports effective collaboration to meet complex development challenges.